 The drug product manufacturing process remains the same as licensed for final bulks and final containers.
 The applicant re-qualified the process and characterization assays that may be potentially affected as a result of the change, all of which were found acceptable for use.
-There is no change to the CPPs and CQAs including the release specifications for both varicella drug substance and ZOSTAVAX drug product as a result of this manufacturing change.
+There is no change to the CPPs and CQAs including the release specifications for both varicella drug substance and ProQuad drug product as a result of this manufacturing change.

-Accelerated stability studies and long-term stability studies for (b) (4) varicella (b) (4) drug products including both ZOSTAVAX and VARIVAX are provided in the submission.
-Briefly, results of the accelerated stability studies at 5°C, (b) (4) for (b) (4) varicella (b) (4) batches (b) (4) met all stability comparability criteria.
-The long-term stability data for the (b) (4) varicella (b) (4) batches for storage at (b) (4) met all stability specifications through (b) (4) .
-The long-term stability study of the (b) (4) is still ongoing and will be monitored through a period of (b) (4).
+Accelerated stability studies and long-term stability studies for (b) (4) varicella (b) drug products including both ZOSTAVAX and VARIVAX are provided in the submission.
+Briefly, results of the accelerated stability studies at 5°C, (b) (4) for (b) (4) varicella (b) (4) batches (b) (4)

+met all stability comparability criteria.
+The long-term stability data for the (b) (4) batches for storage at (b) (4) met all stability specifications varicella (b) (4) .
+The long-term stability study of the (b) (4) is still ongoing and will be through (b) (4) monitored through a period of(b) (4) .
 The accelerated stability study and the long-term stability study for (b) (4) VARIVAX drug products were performed using (b) (4) VARIVAX Refrigerated lots manufactured using the (b) (4) batches.
-The degradation slopes of the accelerated stability studies for the (b) (4) VARIVAX Refrigerated batches at (b) (4) are within the 95%/95% tolerance interval established by the historical VARIVAX Refrigerated (b) (4) accelerated slope range.
-The long-term stability testing for (b) (4) VARIVAX Refrigerated batches at 5°C was completed through (b) (4) (expiry) and all results were within their respective stability specifications.
+The degradation slopes of the accelerated stability studies for the (b) (4) VARIVAX Refrigerated batches at (b) (4) are within the 95%/95% tolerance interval established by the historical VARIVAX Refrigerated(b) (4) accelerated slope range.
+The long-term stability testing for(b) (4) VARIVAX Refrigerated batches at 5°C was completed through(b) (4) (expiry) and all results were within their respective stability specifications.
 Accelerated stability studies were performed on (b) (4) ZOSTAVAX Refrigerated batches manufactured using the (b) (4) .
-The accelerated stability testing results for these(b) (4) ZOSTAVAX batches are comparable to the historical experience.
-Long-term stability studies on the(b) (4) ZOSTAVAX Refrigerated batches are still ongoing and will be monitored for a period of 18 months.
+The accelerated stability testing results for these (b) (4) ZOSTAVAX batches are comparable to the historical experience.
+Long-term stability studies on the (b) (4) ZOSTAVAX Refrigerated batches are still ongoing and will be monitored for a period of 18 months.
 Testing through three months is complete, and the results met the specification limits.
+No stability data were provided for ProQuad; however, the stability data for ZOSTAVAX and VARIVAX are considered supportive.
+In addition, Merck proposed to place at least one batch of ProQuad Refrigerated on long term and accelerated stability and provide notification of any out of specification results over the course of the stability study.